 In late 2016, there were no cannabis-focus Exchange-Traded Funds (ETFs).
 That all changed when American Growth Funds (AMREX), a mutual fund, began focusing on the sector and unveiled its Series Two Fund.

-In this guide, we provide you with a brief overview of five significant cannabis-related investment funds (all figures in U.S. Dollars).
-But first, we must warn you of the potential dangers of dipping your toes into the marijuana financial sector.
+This guide provides you with a brief overview of five significant cannabis-related investment funds.
+It also looks into the ETF markets.
+However, we must first warn you of the potential dangers of dipping your toes into the marijuana financial sector.

 Investing in Marijuana – What Could Go Wrong?

 Adding cannabis plays into your financial portfolio means you are likely investing in something offered by a mutual fund.
 It is a collection of different marijuana stocks.
-As such, even if the overall market is performing well, your fund could hit the skids.
+As such, even if the overall market is performing well, your fund could lose a significant sum of money.

 The Series Two Fund, for example, came into being at a time when the cannabis market was starting to accelerate its growth.
 However, a semi-annual report, released in January 2018, revealed that the fund was worth just $895,000.
 A figure that was far less than what was required merely to cover its expenses!
-At the time of writing, its net assets are just $800,000.
+It had yet to exceed the $3 million barrier at the time of writing.

 When we initially explored cannabis-related investment funds, the market was enjoying a massive surge.
 By mid-2018, a significant number of marijuana stocks were rising rapidly.
 At that time, investors paid more than what shares were realistically worth in the belief the market would continue to proliferate.
 This state of affairs didn’t last long.